-The Canadian Language Benchmarks (CLB) is a descriptive scale of language ability in English as a Second Language (ESL) written as a12 benchmarks or reference points, along a continuum from basic to advanced.
+The Canadian Language Benchmarks (CLB) are Canada’s national standards for describing English language ability across listening, speaking, reading, and writing.
 The scale provides a common framework for describing language proficiency across Canada, ensuring that everyone understands what is meant by different levels of language ability.

 Canadian immigration pathways require applicants to demonstrate specific CLB levels to meet eligibility criteria.
 In addition, newcomer settlement programs like Language Instruction for Newcomers to Canada (LINC) use the CLB to tailor language instruction to learners’ current abilities—ensuring targeted, effective support for integration into Canadian life.